MCP HubMCP Hub

 Tool Detection

-The bridge includes smart tool detection based on user input for various operations.
+The bridge includes smart tool detection based on user input:

 Response Processing